braydentang1/US-to-CAD-Exchange-Rate-Forecasting/excaus_forecast/helpfiles/model_descriptions.md

 #### Complex Exponential Smoothing (CES)

-- A proposed improvement over exponential smoothing models that decompose a series into errors, trend, and seasonality.
+- A proposed improvement over exponential smoothing models.
 - Overall idea is to circumvent the need to decompose a series and instead use the "information potential" of a series $p_{t}$ and its observed values $y_{t}$.
 - Modelling for both of these components is done simultaneously using a complex variable.
 - Please see [this paper by Svetunkov et. al](https://mpra.ub.uni-muenchen.de/69394/1/MPRA_paper_69394.pdf) for a technical description of this method.
-- Prediction intervals given are estimated using a non-parametric method via quantile regression.
+- Prediction intervals given are estimated using the same quantile regression method as the ensemble.
-- Parameters chosen based off AICc.
+- Parameters chosen using AICc.

 #### ARIMAX